helpscout/beacon-ios-sdk/README.md

 ### CocoaPods

 Beacon is available through [CocoaPods][1].
-To install it, simply add the following line to your `Podfile`:
+To install it, add the following line to your `Podfile`:

 ```ruby
 pod 'Beacon'